joeedh/BlueNoiseStippling/README.md

 # BlueNoiseStippling

+This is a little stippling app.
+It uses a blue noise mask to position dots, and Floyd Steinberg dithering to color them.

 [Click here to try it out](http://joeedh.github.io/BlueNoiseStippling/bluenoise6.html)

 ![example image](http://joeedh.github.io/BlueNoiseStippling/examples/stippe_2.png "Example 1")

-This is a little stippling app.
-It uses a blue noise mask to position dots, and Floyd Steinberg dithering to color them.
-The blue noise mask was inspired by this paper:
+The app was inspired by this paper (actually, it's associated (and expired) patent application):

 http://www.ece.rochester.edu/projects/Parker/Pubs%20PDF%20versions/44_DigHalfBNM.pdf